-ALEKS

-Two percent of the course grade will be based on completion of the Aleks prep course.
+ALEKS: Two percent of the course grade will be based on completion of the Aleks prep course.
 The deadline for completion of the Aleks prep course is Friday, January 29th.
+Aleks grades will be posted before the final exam.
 The following shows the points you can earn based on completion: